 RDA guidelines are here.
 For adults, the recommendation is at least 33 m/kg of phenylalanine (or tyrosine, a metabolite of phenylalanine).
 For a 70 kg (154 lb) person, that would be 2130 mg.

-Around 1 in 12,000 babies is born with phenylketonuria, a serious genetic disorder that results in low levels of the enzyme phenylalanine hydroxylase, making it difficult to metabolize phenylalanine.
-So, people with phenylketonuria need to carefully monitor their consumption of phenylalanine (from any sources).
-This is why there’s this SCARY ALL-BOLD WARNING.
+Around 1 in 12,000 babies is born with phenylketonuria, a serious genetic disorder that results in low levels of phenylalanine hydroxylase, making it difficult to metabolize phenylalanine.
+People with phenylketonuria need to carefully monitor their consumption of phenylalanine (from all sources).
+This is why there’s this scary ALL-BOLD WARNING.

 Fact 3: Aspartic acid is a standard amino acid you consume all the time.

 Here’s a chart from Wikimedia with our friends circled:

 Aspartic acid is not essential in humans, meaning that if you don’t eat it, your body can make it (usually from oxaloacetic acid).
-But that’s not likely, since almost everything that has protein in it has aspartic acid, including meat, grains, dairy, vegetables, and eggs.
+But that’s not likely, since almost everything with protein has aspartic acid including meat, grains, dairy, vegetables, and eggs.
 Men in the UK average 6600 mg of aspartic acid per day.

 Here’s Schmidt et al. (2015) again: